lambet6/CM3070-Final-Project/USER_STORIES.md

 - **Story**: As a user, I want to mark tasks complete or remove them, so my active list remains relevant.
 - **Acceptance Criteria**:
-  1. Tapping a “Complete” or checkbox instantly updates the task status.
+  1. Tapping a task instantly updates the task status to complete.
-  2. A “Delete” button triggers a confirmation dialog.
+  2. A "Delete" button triggers a confirmation dialog or a swipe gesture.
   3. Confirming deletion permanently removes the task.
   4. User receives visual feedback on successful deletion.
   5. Failed operations show clear error messages with retry options.

+### Error Recovery and Data Validation

+- **Story**: As a user, I want clear feedback when operations fail and easy ways to recover, so I don't lose data or get frustrated.
+- **Acceptance Criteria**:
+  1. Error messages are displayed in plain language (not technical jargon)
+  2. Failed operations (create, edit, delete) show clear error states with specific messages
+  3. The app attempts to automatically retry failed storage operations once
+  4. If automatic retry fails, users are provided with a manual retry option
+  5. Data is validated before submission to prevent common errors:
+     - Required fields are checked for presence
+     - Numeric fields are checked for valid ranges
+     - Dates are validated for proper format and logical values
+  6. Validation happens in real-time as I type/select values
+  7. Form submission buttons are disabled until all validation passes
+  8. Network or storage errors provide clear recovery options

 ---

 ## Calendar Integration Stories

+### Weekly Calendar with Daily Timeline

+- **Story**: As a user, I want to see a weekly overview with a detailed daily timeline, so I can plan at different time scales.
+- **Acceptance Criteria**:
+  1. The calendar screen shows a weekly view (Monday through Sunday) at the top
+  2. Below the weekly view is a detailed timeline for the selected day
+  3. Tapping a day in the weekly view updates the daily timeline
+  4. The weekly calendar shows scheduled calendar events
+  5. The daily timeline shows both fixed calendar events at their scheduled times and reorderable tasks due that day

 ### Unified View of Tasks & Events

 - **Story**: As a user, I want to see all my tasks and external calendar events in one view, so I can easily avoid scheduling conflicts.
 - **Acceptance Criteria**:
-  1. The weekly calendar merges tasks and device calendar events in chronological order.
+  1. The weekly calendar merges tasks and device calendar events into a unified view.
+  2. Tasks and calendar events are visually distinct (different colors or indicators).
-  2. Tapping an event or task opens its details (task details or system calendar info).
+  3. Tapping an event or task opens its details (task details or system calendar info).

 ### Two-Way Real-Time Sync

-- **Story**: As a user who already uses my phone’s calendar, I want changes from my device calendar to reflect in the app, so I don’t double-book tasks.
+- **Story**: As a user who already uses my phone's calendar, I want changes from my device calendar to reflect in the app, so I don't double-book tasks.
 - **Acceptance Criteria**:
-  1. Creating or editing a task in the app also creates/updates an event in the device calendar.
-  2. Changes made in the device calendar (e.g., adjusting an event time) reflect in the app if it’s linked to a specific task.
+  1. Changes made in the device calendar (e.g., adjusting an event time) reflect in the app.
-  3. Specify which events from the native calendar are imported, how changes to them reflect back in the app, and whether external (non-app) events appear in the app’s UI.
+  2. Changes made to goal-related events in the app update in the device calendar.

+### Task Ordering & Drag-and-Drop

+- **Story**: As a user, I want to reorder tasks in my daily timeline through intuitive drag-and-drop, so I can organize my day efficiently.
+- **Acceptance Criteria**:
+  1. The daily timeline shows tasks as reorderable items alongside fixed calendar events.
+  2. Users can press-and-hold a task to initiate a drag operation.
+  3. When dragging a task near calendar events, the task automatically snaps to position above or below the event (depending on which is closer).
+  4. When dragging a task near other tasks, it behaves similar to reordering apps on a smartphone, with other tasks shifting to make space.
+  5. Dragging is limited to the current day's timeline only.
+  6. Visual feedback is provided during drag operations (e.g., highlighting potential drop zones).

 ---